sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring.md

 BSM service components and rule templates are Sensu resources with complete definitions, so you can use Sensu's [service component][1] and [rule template][2] APIs to create, retrieve, update, and delete service components and rule templates.

-You can use [sensuctl][5] to create and manage service components and rule templates via the APIs from the command line.
+You can also use [sensuctl][5] to create and manage service components and rule templates via the APIs from the command line.

 ## Sampling, polling, and hybrid approaches to BSM